 If you suspect that you may be zinc deficient, it is important to see your doctor for a blood test.
 Treatment for zinc deficiency typically involves taking zinc supplements.
 However, increasing your intake of zinc-rich foods can also help improve your zinc levels.
 Some good sources of zinc include meat, seafood, poultry, nuts, and whole grains.

 One of the most common trace-metal imbalances is elevated copper and depressed zinc.
 The ratio of copper to zinc is clinically more important than the concentration of either of these trace metals.
 Cu/ZnSOD1 is one of the three human superoxide dismutases identified and characterized in mammals.
-When superoxide dismutase is diminished by the imbalance of zinc and copper the damage to cell membranes caused by superoxide radicals is increased.
+When superoxide dismutase is diminished by the imbalance of zinc and copper, the damage to cell membranes caused by superoxide radicals is increased.
 The CC Formula can transport highly bioavailable zinc and copper to simulate a superoxide dismutase effect and kill diseased cells.
 You can learn more about the CC Formula on this website.